-It seems like everything is going up; fuel prices, airfare, and miscellaneous airline charges have all increased.
-But, before you take a deep sigh or roll your eyes, just know that travel is actually less expensive this year than in previous years.
+Catching a very inexpensive airline fare takes research and knowledge; fuel prices, airfare, and miscellaneous airline charges can cause a airplane ticket to skyrocket.
+But, before you give up just know that travel is actually less expensive this right now than in previous years.

 Although month-t0-month prices are on the rise from spring to summer, overall flight prices are at an all-time low.
 In fact, Hopper predicts that flights to Rio de Janeiro, Brazil will drop by 32 percent this month.